Skip to Main Content

 What is in the Federal documents collection?

-Perry-Castañeda Library receives many of the publications available through the Federal Depository Program.
-Publications represent every sphere of federal government activity.
+The Perry-Castañeda Library was the main recipient of print materials through the Federal Depository Program.
+Publications are now mostly electronic.
+Historically and currently, publications represent every sphere of federal government activity.
 Subjects covered include aeronautics, business, demographics, education, energy, environment, foreign affairs, government policy and programs, health, natural resources, technology and more.
 We have publications issued by the first Congress and by all subsequent congresses, and publications from every cabinet level department and most other administrative agencies.

 Unpublished, or archival, government information is held in the National Archives, and some of it is available through National Archives web sites.
 For these federal records, UT-Austin has guides to help with locating the materials but generally does not have the records themselves.